Kevin McKidd: Personal life

 McKidd married Jane Parker in 1999.
 They have two children, a son and a daughter.
 In August 2015, McKidd and his family became US citizens.
 The couple said in July 2016 that they were separating and have been divorced since December 2017.

 McKidd married Arielle Goldrath in a Jewish ceremony on 13 January 2018.
 On 13 May 2018, they had a son.
-McKidd announced that their daughter was born 27 July 2019.
-He announced on social media in July 2022 that the couple had separated, Goldrath filed for divorce in December 2022 and the divorce was finalized in June 2023.
-McKidd is currently in a relationship with Station 19 actress Danielle Savre since 2023.
+Their daughter was born 27 July 2019.
+By July 2022, the couple had separated, Goldrath filed for divorce in December 2022 and the divorce was finalized in June 2023.
+McKidd has been in a relationship with Station 19 actress Danielle Savre since 2023.

 In April 2013 McKidd was Grand Marshal of the 15th annual Tartan Day Parade in New York City.
 At the time, he voiced his support for Scottish independence and expressed regret that he would be unable to vote in the then upcoming Scottish independence referendum the following year because he no longer lives in Scotland.
 Of Scottish independence, McKidd stated, "A lot of people think we're all gonna fall flat on our face if we do this.
 We're too feisty a people to let things turn bad if we went and tried it.
 Why not?
 Why not try at least?"